contsili/meg-pipeline/docs/source/1-systems/1-meg-kit-system.rst

 - 208 axial gradiometers used to measure brain activity
-- 8 orthogonally-oriented (reference) magnetometers located in the dewar but away from the brain area, used to measure and reduce external noise offline and
+- 8 orthogonally-oriented (reference) magnetometers located in the dewar but away from the brain area, used to measure and reduce external noise offline
-- 32 open positions, of which we currently use 8 to record stimulus triggers and the other 24 channels to record Eye Tracker data directly, auditory signals from our mixer and vocalization information from our optoacoustic fiber-optic microphone.
+- 32 open positions, of which we currently use 8 to record stimulus triggers
+- 24 channels to record Eye Tracker data directly, auditory signals from our mixer and vocalization information from our optoacoustic fiber-optic microphone

 NYUAD MEG system uses liquid helium to keep our SQUID sensors cold (-269°C, -452°F).
 If the helium tank leaks, the liquid helium will immediately boil off.